SPHHS Senior Recognition Ceremony

 When do I receive my diploma?

-The SPHHS Senior Recognition Ceremony does not award diplomas, only the commemorative medallions.
+The SPHHS Senior Recognition Ceremony does not award diplomas, only the commemorative medals.
 Your diploma, which is officially conferred at the Friday evening Commencement, will be mailed to you.
 To ensure the delivery of diplomas, all graduates should check SPIRE to make certain that their mailing address is accurately recorded.
 Diplomas are usually mailed by the end of the summer.
 Questions regarding diplomas should be addressed to: Registrar’s Office, 213 Whitmore Administration Building, 413-545-0555.

 For more information on the University Commencement visit the UMass Amherst Commencement website.